-The Casualty or Liability lines of business provide coverage for a broad variety of underlying liability indemnity products, encompassing both general and professional liability business.
+The Casualty or Liability lines of business provide coverage for a broad variety of underlying liability indemnity products, encompassing general liability and professional liability business.
 The underlying products, events or circumstances covered are driven by the underlying market the risks originate from.
+The description below captures largely all the possible events and circumstances, irrespective of the market.